yesnik/linux-guides/grafana/alerting.md

 - `interval` - this param redefines global `evaluation_interval`
 - `expr` - PromQL query.
 If the query returns a result, an alert message will be generated.
 - `for` - wait for this period of time to generate an alert.
-- `labels` - add these labels to an alert message
+- `labels` - add these labels to an alert message.
+They helps Alertmanager to route a message to different notification channels, groups.
 - `annotations` - add these annotations to an alert message

 In labels, annotations we can use [Go Lang templates](https://pkg.go.dev/text/template).